BranchingBad/zone-poker/README.md

 - **IP Reputation**: Checks the reputation of discovered IP addresses against the AbuseIPDB database.
 - **Rich Console Output**: Uses the `rich` library to display results in beautifully formatted tables, trees, and panels.
 - **Flexible Configuration**: Use a `JSON` config file to manage all your scan options and API keys, with a clear priority system (CLI > Config > Defaults).
-- **Bulk Analysis**: Scan multiple domains at once by providing a JSON file.
+- **Concurrent Bulk Analysis**: Scan multiple domains concurrently for significant performance gains.
 - **Data Export**: Automatically exports all findings to structured `JSON` and detailed `TXT` reports to a configurable directory.
+- **Resilient Scanning**: Automatically retry failed domain scans to handle transient network errors.
 - **Advanced Logging**: Control console verbosity (`-v`, `-q`) and save detailed debug logs to a file (`--log-file`).

 ---